tgogos/quotes/README.md

 # quotes

+> *Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.*
+<br>-Edsger Wybe Dijkstra

 > *Complexity is what smart people do.*<br>
 > *Simplicity is what smart people **who must live with the consequences of their design** do.*
 <br> -[tweet](https://twitter.com/wickett/status/1124394261657653248)